 If you drop courses after submitting your initial Tuition Remission form, you will need to fill out a new Graduate Tuition Remission Tax Liability form.
-Please keep in mind that tuition rates will follow the Tuition rate policy set by OSA’s deadlines.
-Payroll will calculate your tax liability based on the rates set forth by OSA.
+Please keep in mind that tuition rates will follow the Tuition rate policy set by Student Accounts.
+Payroll will calculate your tax liability based on the rates set forth by Student Accounts.

 Where can I go for questions on the Tuition Remission Benefits Policy?

 Please go to the HR Compensation and Benefits website to review the summary on Tuition Remission.
 You must request remission for each semester using the on-line tools provided.